 Enable report segmentation

 Select this option to generate reports, based on different visitor segments.
-You can filter and view the collected reports data for various visitor segments to determine which test works for specific segments of your website visitors.
+You can filter and view the data of the collected report for various visitor segments to determine which test works for specific segments of your website visitors.

 Preview and Start Test